mdda/mdda.github.io/_posts/OSS/2015-09-16-skype-on-fedora22-with-nvidia-GPU.md

 Should now work...

-The reason for the problem are rooted in Nvidia redirecting ```libGL.so``` loading to their own library.
+The reason for the problem are rooted in Nvidia redirecting Skype's loading of ```libGL.so``` to their own library.
-However, the Nvidia card is for GPU usage only - no monitor will ever be connected to it (my sole monitor is connected to the motherboard-integrated Intel video, wanting to keep the GPU free for GPGPU usage).
+However, in my case, the Nvidia card is for GPGPU usage only - no monitor will ever be connected to it (my sole monitor is connected to the motherboard-integrated Intel video).